loco-choco/loconix/README.md

 so ignore it and close it.
 Then a new windows will open, from now on new instances of ltspice will have the correct configs.

 The configs can be located at `~/.config/ltspice`.
 For now only the `lib` folder is available, which is where you should add your custom component models.

+## u-center

+For some reason you need to have `unzip` on your system to get this installed (even with the derivation having `unzip` in the build inputs), so before running the run command, if you don't have `unzip` on your system, run `nix-shell -p unzip`.